Zhi-704/Railway-Tracker/national_rail/README.md

 # National Rail

-This project contains code for interacting with the National Rail API to retrieve information about train services in the UK.
+This folder contains code for interacting with the National Rail API to retrieve information about train services in the UK.
+For more information about National Rail API, visit https://raildata.org.uk/dataProduct/P-cf16832d-d971-46e7-8883-4fca2101d3fa/specification.

 ## Prerequisites